Skip to content

 squeezing water from bread

-Add it to a large bowl with the beef, pork, Italian sausage, breadcrumbs, Parmigiano, eggs, onion and garlic granules, dry basil and oregano, bell peppers, salt, and pepper.
+Combine the mixture: I add the squeezed bread to a large bowl along with the beef, pork, Italian sausage, breadcrumbs, Parmigiano, eggs, onion and garlic granules, dried basil, oregano, bell peppers, salt, and pepper.

 meatball ingredients in a bowl